Cichloeli/1StudyBuddy/README.md

 Scrum Masters:
-Eric Dunbar
+Eric Dunbar,
-Xuya Gao
+Xuya Gao,
-Cecilia Li
+Cecilia Li,
-Liren Wu
+Liren Wu,
-Saiya Youn
+Saiya Youn,

 High Level Goal:
 Website which helps bring together classmates to form study groups and meet new people.
 Be able to create profiles and schedules to see when people are free.